cirKITers/qml-essentials/docs/coefficients.md

 ![Model Fct Spectr Ours](model_fct_spectr_ours_light.png#only-light)
 ![Model Fct Spectr Ours](model_fct_spectr_ours_dark.png#only-dark)

-However, there is much more to this.
+## Increasing the Resolution

-You might have noticed that we choose our sampling frequency `fs` in such a way, that it just fulfills the Nyquist criterium.
+You might have noticed that we choose our sampling frequency `fs` in such a way, that it just fulfills the [Nyquist criterium](https://en.wikipedia.org/wiki/Nyquist_frequency).
 Also the number of samples `x` are just enough to sufficiently represent our function.
 In such a simplified scenario, this is fine, but there are cases, where we want to have more information both in the time and frequency domain.
 Therefore, two additional arguments exist in the `sample_coefficients` method: